rcl-ssl/docs/containers/aci.md

 # SSL/TLS for Azure Container Instance

-In this section, we will set up a container group in Azure withe the following containers :
+In this section, you will set up a container group in Azure with the the following containers :

 - An application container that runs a simple web app using the public Microsoft aci-helloworld image

-- A sidecar container running the public Nginx image, configured to use SSL/TLS
+- A sidecar container running the public NGINX image, configured to use SSL/TLS

 - A sidecar container running RCL SSL DNS AutoRenew for Docker to provide SSL/TLS certificates for NGINX to use